Philadelphia Regional Ophthalmic Society

 Associated Services for the Blind

-Our thanks to Diane Brash of the Associated Services for the Blind, our speaker at the September meeting.
+Our thanks to Diane Brash of the Associated Services for the Blind.
 Diane has provided us with resources to assist our visually impaired patients:

 Associated Services for the Blind